Azure/Industrial-IoT/docs/manual/readme.md

 Follow the data from the source and check where it stops:

 1. Check OPC UA server

 2. Check IoT Edge

 3. Check OPC Publisher

 4. Check EdgeHub

 5. Check data arriving in IoT Hub (install and run Azure IoT Explorer)

 6. Check logs from Edge Telemetry Processor

 7. Check data arriving in database (TSI Explorer or similar if another database is used)

 #### Check OPC UA server

 The Azure Industrial IoT platform connects to OPC UA servers built into machines or industrial systems via OPC UA client/server.
 There is an OPC UA client built into both the OPC Publisher Edge module as well as the OPC Twin Edge module.
 OPC UA Client/server uses an OPC UA Secure Channel to secure this connection.
 The OPC UA Secure Channel in turn uses X.509 certificates to establish trust between the client and the server.
-This is done through mutual authentication, i.e. the certificates must be “accepted” (or trusted) by both the client and the server.
-To simplify setup, the OPC Publisher Edge module and the OPC Twin Edge module have a setting enabled to automatically accept all server certificates (“--aa” in the case of the OPC Publisher, see example below).
+This is done through mutual authentication, i.e. the certificates must be "accepted" (or trusted) by both the client and the server.
+To simplify setup, the OPC Publisher Edge module and the OPC Twin Edge module have a setting enabled to automatically accept all server certificates ("--aa" in the case of the OPC Publisher, see example below).

 However, the biggest hurdle most OT admins need to overcome when deploying the Azure Industrial IoT platform is to accept the Azure Industrial IoT platform X.509 certificate in the OPC UA server the platform tries to connect to.
 There is usually a configuration tool that comes with the built-in OPC UA server where certificates can be trusted.
 Here a screenshot of this dialog from PTC’s KepServerEx industrial connectivity software configuration tool: